ibm-cloud-docs/openshift/openshift_app.md

 # Deploying apps in OpenShift clusters
 {: #openshift_apps}

-With Red Hat OpenShift on IBM Cloud clusters, you can deploy apps from a remote file or repository such as GitHub with a single command.
+With {{site.data.keyword.openshiftlong}} clusters, you can deploy apps from a remote file or repository such as GitHub with a single command.
 Also, your clusters come with various built-in services that you can use to help operate your cluster.
 {: shortdesc}

 To create a new app, use the `oc new-app` command.
 For more information, [try out the tutorial](/docs/openshift?topic=openshift-openshift_tutorial#openshift_deploy_app) and see the [OpenShift docs ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.openshift.com/container-platform/3.11/getting_started/developers_cli.html).